mayan-edms/Mayan-EDMS/docs/topics/pending_work.rst

 Converter
 ~~~~~~~~~
 - Move converter transformations to their own module.
+[DONE]

 Documents